davidsdevel/rocket-translator/README.md

 }
 ```

 To know more about states, and Javascript Management.
-You can see [Javascript Management](#js-management) section.
+You can see [JavaScript Management](#js-management) section.

 ### Props <a name="props"></a>